-Candidates requesting consideration for admission to the master's program in Indigenous Studies must complete the online application through the Office of Graduate Studies.
+Candidates requesting consideration for admission to the master's program in Indigenous Studies must complete the online application through the Office of Graduate Admissions.
 Applicants should upload the supporting application documents listed below to the online application.
 There is no need to send copies of application materials directly to the Indigenous Studies program.
-If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certifcate, you will need to apply to both programs.
+If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certificate, you will need to apply to both programs.

 - Transcript(s) from undergraduate or graduate institution(s) you have attended

-- The Office of Graduate Studies requires a minimum 3.0 undergraduate GPA for admission
+- The Office of Graduate Studies requires a minimum 3.0 undergraduate GPA for admission.

 - Applicants may attach a scanned version of their official transcript from their undergraduate institution, as well as a scanned version of their official transcripts from any post-bachelor institution to the online application.
 Because these transcripts are not coming directly from the institution, KU does not consider them official.
 However, you may be admitted with unofficial transcripts.

 - To learn more about the difference between official and unofficial transcripts, please visit the KU Graduate Application information page